PRBonn/4DMOS/Readme.md

 python3 -m pip install --editable .
 ```

+Now install the [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) according to their [installation wiki page](https://github.com/NVIDIA/MinkowskiEngine/wiki/Installation).
 When installing the MinkowskiEngine, your CUDA version has to match the CUDA version that was used to compile PyTorch.
-If you run into problems installing the MinkowskiEngine, please have a look at the original [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) repo and their [installation wiki page](https://github.com/NVIDIA/MinkowskiEngine/wiki/Installation).

 ## Running the Code
 If not done yet, specify the path to the SemanticKITTI data: